raise-green/VOID-raise-green-website/site/content/_index.md

     connecting communities with investors interested in putting their money to work protect people and the planet.
-We will be listing solar projects for low to middle income populations then growing into other projects like electric vehicle infrastructure, diesel engine replacements with batteries, and microgrids.
-We are seeking to crowdfund a healthy, just, and sustainable society.
-Who owns the future?
-We all can if we Raise Green.
+We will be listing solar projects for low to middle income populations then growing into other projects like electric vehicle infrastructure, diesel generator replacements, and microgrids.

 intro:
   heading: Our Vision
-  text: >-
+  text: >+
-    Raise Green's vision is a healthy, just, and sustainable world where communities experience a multitude of benefits from the democratized ownership of renewable energy infrastructure.
+    At Raise Green, we envision a healthy, just, and sustainable world where individuals can finance projects for low to middle income populations that fight climate change, reduce income inequality, and share in the ownership of renewable energy projects in their communities and across the country.

 projects:
   - {}
 values:
   heading: Our Mission
   text: >-
-    Raise Green is committed to helping create a more healthy, just, and sustainable world by:

-    Confronting environmental challenges by implementing impactful projects, building equity and reducing exposure in vulnerable communities, and creating new investment pathways that are accessible to anyone.
+    Raise Green is committed to helping create a more healthy, just, and sustainable world by confronting environmental challenges by implementing impactful projects, building equity and reducing exposure in vulnerable communities, and creating new investment pathways that are accessible to anyone.

     We are relentlessly passionate about using financial technology to